lorenzo-stoakes/linux-vm-notes/funcs.md

 `int pud_present(pud_t pud)`

-[pud_present()][pud_present] determines whether the page containing the PMD page that the specified PUD entry points at is 'present' - i.e. whether it is currently resident in memory and not swapped out or otherwise unavailable.
+[pud_present()][pud_present] determines whether the PMD page that the specified PUD entry points at is 'present' - i.e. whether it is currently resident in memory and not swapped out or otherwise unavailable.

 The function uses [pud_flags()][pud_flags] to retrieve the PUD entry's flags then tests whether [_PAGE_PRESENT][_PAGE_PRESENT] is set.